Modular synthesizer: Typical modules

-Modern manufacturers of modular hardware synthesizers (alphabetical)
+Modern manufacturers of modular hardware synthesizers

 Hardware offerings range from complete systems in cases to kits for hobbyists.
 Many manufacturers augment their range with products based on recent re-designs of classic modules; often both the original and subsequent reworked designs are available free on the Internet, the original patents having lapsed.
 Many hobbyist designers also make available bare PCB boards and front panels for sale to other hobbyists.